joe-lloyd/GettingMEAN/README.md

 ##Node JS
 Node JS is our web server, it allows us access to Express and the mongoose/mongod packages via npm (node package manager).
 We run the server by entering this into the cmd line `DEBUG=myapp npm start`

+#Webhooks

+Currently trying to get the server to connect with webhooks so that every time i update here it will automatically feed to my server.